Kinunu95/Codecademy/README.txt

-Hello Git and GitHub
+Hello GitHub
-I'm new to all of this so just trying to get a grip of it and get my feet wet I guess.
+I'm new to this but eventually I'll be old to this?..